 No walls to taste and explore a world of good, clean and fair food for all

-Slow Food Nations is an international event organized by Slow Food USA with the support of Slow Food International that will take place in Denver, Colorado (USA) from July 14 to 16, 2017, and will host delegations from all over the world: Australia, Canada, the Caiman Islands, Colombia, Cuba, Fiji, Germany, Kenya, Mexico, Puerto Rico, Switzerland and Vanuatu.
+Slow Food Nations is an international event organized by Slow Food USA, with the support of Slow Food International.
+It will take place in Denver (Colorado, USA) from July 14-16, 2017, and will host delegations from all over the world coming from Australia, Canada, Caiman Islands, Colombia, Cuba, Fiji, Germany, Kenya, Mexico, Puerto Rico, Switzerland, the US and Vanuatu.

 “The people who will gather at Slow Food Nations will show us that an alternative and more sustainable food system is possible,” said Petrini.
 “We must stick together, forge alliances and work in partnership toward a common goal, pooling our efforts together.
 We have just one planet to live on and we all share a common destiny.”

-Other delegates will include indigenous people from Africa and Oceania from the Indigenous Terra Madre network, including international Presidia producers.
+Among delegates there will be indigenous people from Africa and Oceania from the Indigenous Terra Madre network, including international Presidia producers.